 This proposal outlines a blueprint to create a legal regulatory sandbox in Washington State.
-Such a legal regulatory sandbox may help address the access to justice (ATJ) gap while protecting consumers from harm and helping to determine the appropriate regulation required to authorize non-traditional legal service providers to provide non-traditional legal services in Washington State.
+Such a legal regulatory sandbox may help address the access to justice (ATJ) gap while protecting consumers from harm and helping to determine the appropriate regulation required to authorize non-traditional legal service providers to provide nontraditional legal services in Washington State.
 It will also allow for the collection of data about a non-traditional legal service so data-driven decisions about regulatory reform can be made.
 The Washington Supreme Court's Practice of Law Board (POLB) is proposing that Washington Supreme Court's Legal Regulatory Sandbox follow Utah Supreme Court's Legal Regulatory Sandbox model.

 Therefore, the legal regulatory sandbox proposed by this blueprint would be created by a Washington Supreme Court order defining the regulation and monitoring of a non-traditional legal service providers in the legal regulatory sandbox for a defined period.
 As any non-traditional legal service providers will be operating in the legal regulatory sandbox under an explicit Supreme Court order, the non-traditional legal service providers would be authorized, and therefore, not be liable for Unlawful Practice of Law (UPL).
-Similarly, a legal professional working for the entity providing the non-traditional legal service would also be authorized by the Supreme Court to provide legal advice in the legal regulatory sandbox, and therefore, would not be disciplined for violation of those Rules of Professional Conduct (RPC) authorized for testing in the legal regulatory sandbox by the Supreme Court order.
+Similarly, a legal professional1 working for the entity providing the non-traditional legal service in the legal regulatory sandbox, and therefore, would not be disciplined for violation of those Rules of Professional Conduct (RPC) authorized for testing in the legal regulatory sandbox by the Supreme Court order.
 In all other respects, the entity and its employees would still be required to follow all statutes, regulations, and court rules.